 \section{Numerical investigations}

-\normalmarginpar As mentioned in Section \ref{sec:LNA}, the LNA boasts fast computation of distributions of the stochastic process $\{\bX(t) : t\geq 0\}$ as it only demands solving a set of ODEs to derive the RRE solutions $\{\bx^{(j)}(t) : t\geq 0\}$, $j=1,\dots,J$ in \eqref{eq:bifode1} and the corresponding drift and diffusion matrix solutions, $\bC^{(j)}$ and $\bD^{(j)}$, of Eq.\ (\ref{eq:Code}-\ref{eq:Vode}).
+As mentioned in Section \ref{sec:LNA}, the LNA boasts fast computation of distributions of the stochastic process $\{\bX(t) : t\geq 0\}$ as it only demands solving a set of ODEs to derive the RRE solutions $\{\bx^{(j)}(t) : t\geq 0\}$, $j=1,\dots,J$ in \eqref{eq:bifode1} and the corresponding drift and diffusion matrix solutions, $\bC^{(j)}$ and $\bD^{(j)}$, of Eq.\ (\ref{eq:Code}-\ref{eq:Vode}).
 Since the pcLNA algorithm also only requires such solutions, it also inherits its speed of simulation.

 Next, we study the accuracy and computational efficiency of the pcLNA compared to the SSA.
-For this, we separately use SSA and pcLNA to produce a large number of long-time, stochastic trajectories and then compare their empirical probability distribution at various time-points.
+For this, we separately use SSA and pcLNA to produce a large number of long-time, stochastic trajectories and then compare their empirical probability distributions at various time-points.
 We perform this exercise for various systems, either presenting bi-stability or a Hopf bifurcation.
-All numerical investigations were performed on a MacBook Pro workstation with an Apple M2 processor (8 CPU cores) and 16 GB RAM using the software PeTTSy \cite{Domijan2016} in MATLAB. \cite{MATLAB}.
+All numerical investigations were performed on a MacBook Pro workstation with an Apple M2 processor (8 CPU cores) and 16 GB RAM using the software PeTTSy \cite{Domijan2016} in MATLAB \cite{MATLAB}.

-For Hopf bifurcation systems, we perform comparisons for all three qualitatively different cases where the system complex conjugate pair of eigenvalues in \ref{HII} has $\mu(\alpha)<0,=0,>0$.
-In these three cases, the limiting RRE system presents quickly dampened oscillations with a focus shape, slowly dampened oscillations, and sustained oscillations, respectively (see also Figure \ref{fig:dynamics}A and \ref{fig:hopf}).
-For bistable systems, we focus on parameter values satisfying \ref{rem:bistability} (see Figure \ref{fig:dynamics}B, right) where the system present bistability.
+For Hopf bifurcation systems, we perform comparisons for all three qualitatively different cases where the system's complex conjugate pair of eigenvalues in \ref{HII} has $\mu(\alpha)<0,=0,>0$.
+In these three cases, the limiting RRE system presents quickly damped oscillations with a focus shape, slowly damped oscillations, and sustained oscillations, respectively (see also Figure \ref{fig:dynamics}A and \ref{fig:hopf}).
+For bi-stable systems, we focus on parameter values satisfying \ref{rem:bistability} (see Figure \ref{fig:dynamics}B, right) where the system presents bi-stability.